devodo/DivertR/README.md

 ```

 ### Hello DivertR
-DivertR is installed into the `IServiceCollection` by transforming the existing `IFoo` registration into a DivertR proxy using a provided extension method:
+DivertR is installed into the `IServiceCollection` by decorating the existing `IFoo` registration using a provided extension method:

 ```csharp
 var diverter = new Diverter();